Thanjavur ''Big Temple Therottam'' None of local politicians turned up! Is it due to superstition?

 Thanjavur big temple dedicated to god Shiva. ndia.com

-When it comes to world famous Thanjavur Big temple (Brihadiswara temple) dedicated god Shiva, among the Netas (politicians) or Arasialvathis of any political affiliation there lies an undertone of subtle fear or some kind of superstition that prevents them from visiting the temple through main portals.
+When it comes to world famous Thanjavur Big temple (Brihadiswara temple) dedicated god Shiva, among the Netas (politicians) or Arasialvathis of any political affiliation there lies a faint undertone of subtle fear or some kind of superstition that prevents them from visiting the temple through the main portal.

-In last two decades or so during the election time a preponderance of ruling party members on campaign train are bogged down by the apprehension of misfortune, a sort of ever-challenging phobia that had made them skip many historic events at the Big temple.
+In last two decades or so during the election time a preponderance of ruling party members on campaign trail are bogged down by apprehension of misfortune, a sort of ever-challenging phobia that has made them skip many historic events at the Big temple.
 If necessity arises their participation is a low-key one.
-For example the historic event marking the completion of 1000 years millenium celebration (September, 2010) at this of this UNESCO recognized World heritage site, an engineering marvel made entirely of hard rocks mined 35 to 40 km away from this area passed off as a just an important event during the DMK regime headed by Late Kalaignar Karunanidhi.
+For example the historic event, marking the completion of 1000 years millenium celebration (September, 2010) at this UNESCO recognized World heritage site, passed off as just an important event during the DMK regime headed by Late Kalaignar Karunanidhi.

-At the beginning of the last consecration ceremony of the temple_Kumbhabisekam in 1997 misfortune struck and in the fire mishap in the Yaga Sala 48 people lost their lives and more than that number injures primarily due to stampede.
+At the beginning of the last consecration ceremony of the temple - Kumbabishekam in 1997, misfortune struck and in the fire mishap in the Yaga Sala 48 people lost their lives and more than that number injured primarily due to stampede.
+The DMK regime, being cautious as they were, in June 2010 shifted the venue of the 'World Classical Tamil Conference' to Coimbatore.

 wrytin.com

-At the consecration of the temple on 5 February, 2020 besides the Maratha Royal family members, led by the Prince, Babaji Rajah Bhonsle Chattrapathi no politicians from the ruling party ADMK attended the event - the kumbhabhishekam, held after 23 years.
+At the consecration of the temple on 5 February, 2020 besides the Maratha Royal family members, led by the Prince, Babaji Rajah Bhonsle Chattrapathi, no politicians from the ruling party ADMK attended the event held after 23 years prevent their purported political fall from grace. .

-At the annual Sathaya Vizha (November 3, the legendary ruler's birth anniversary, a state event.) to celebrate the birth anniversary of the great ruler Rajaraja, local politicians and representatives from the ruling government never went inside the temple and attended the puja rituals.
-On that day thy would normally garland the Rajarajan statue installed out side the temple in the park just across the Hospital road.
-They also shun Sathaya Vizha celebrations on the evening of that day.
+At the annual Sathaya Vizha (November 3, the legendary ruler Rajaraja's birth anniversary, a state govt. event.), local politicians and representatives from the ruling government never went inside the temple and attended the puja rituals.
+On that day they would normally garland the Rajarajan statue installed outside the temple in the park just across the Hospital road.
+They also shun Sathaya Vizha celebrations on the evening of that day because the venue is on the temple premises.

-A couple of media reports pointed out that this year 2023 when the Chithirai festival was held between April and early May at the big temple, local netas from Thanjavur and other nearby towns never participated in the puja rituals like at flag-hoisting -Kodiyetram on the temple premises - very first ritual marking the beginning of the Thiruvizha.
+A couple of media reports pointed out that this year 2023 when the Chithirai festival was held between April and early May at the big temple, local netas from Thanjavur and other nearby towns, never participated in the puja rituals like flag-hoisting -Kodiyetram on the temple premises - very first ritual marking the beginning of the Thiruvizha.
 Nor did they show of at Theerthavari ritual in the Sivaganga tank or vidaiyattru event on the temple premise.
-This marks the culmination of the festival.
+The latter marks the culmination of the festival.

 .coolnsmart.com/

-Superstitions have been in India since ancient times and it is retrograde and will retard the progress of the society.
+Superstitions have been in India since ancient times and we are aware that it is retrograde and will retard the progress of the society.
 These beliefs don't have any logic behind them.
-Nor are there well proven theories or evidences to substantiate them.
+Nor are there well proven theories or evidences to substantiate the purported spell associated with this amazing temple.
 When entering a sanctified holy place and be near the divine power, superstition is nothing but cowardice.
-Therefore there is no room for superstition where almighty is enshrined.
+Therefore, there is no room for superstition where almighty is enshrined.

 https://www.deccanherald.com/content/59116/hex-fears-doom-temple-gala.html